ceos-seo/data_cube_ui/docs/ui_install.md

 > Note that every UI task can and often does make several connections to Postgres.
 > Also set `kernel.shmmax` to a value slightly large than `shared_buffers`.
 > Finally, run `sudo service postgresql restart`.
-> If the settings are already suitable, than the celery workers may be opening connections without closing them.
+> If the settings are already suitable, then the celery workers may be opening connections without closing them.
 > To diagnose this issue, start the celery workers with a concurrency of 1 (i.e. `-c 1`)
 > and check to see what tasks are opening postgres connections and not closing them.
 > Ensure that you stop the daemon process before creating the console Celery worker process.

+---

+Q:
+> When running tasks, I receive errors like `ValueError: No products match search terms {...}`.

+A:
+> First ensure the following is true:
+> 1. The area has been added
+> to the app via the admin menu `Dc_Algorithm -> Applications -> [app_name]`.
+> 1. The selected area is the desired area.
+> 1. The Data Cube product name abides by the naming constraints described in
+> the section titled `Customize the UI` in this document.
+> 1. The query extents overlap the Data Cube product for the selected satellite and area combination.
+>
+> If these parameters really should be returning data, run `dc.load()` queries with
+> `python manage.py shell` in the top-level `data_cube_ui` directory with parameters
+> matching the ones in errors like this in your Celery log files.

 ---